-For admissions purposes a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+For admissions purposes a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to The Chalfonts Community College to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
-This rule includes children who were previously looked after and immediately after being looked after became the subject of an adoption, child arrangement order or special guardianship order as set out below.
-Child arrangements order: is an order setting the arrangements to be made as to the person with whom the child is to live under the Children and Families Act 2014 Special guardianship order: is an order appointing one or more individuals to be a child's special guardian (or special guardians) under Section 14A of the Children Act 1989 9.2.2 Priority 2 Area of Prime Responsibility Those living in The Chalfont Community College's catchment area comprising the civil parishes of Chalfont St Peter, Chalfont St Giles, Gerrards Cross, Denham, Stoke Poges, Iver, Iver Heath, Richings Park and parts of Wexham.
+This rule includes children who were previously looked after and immediately after being looked after became the subject of an adoption, child arrangement\ order or special guardianship\\ order as set out below. \Child arrangements order: is an order setting the arrangements to be made as to the person with whom the child is to live under the Children and Families Act 2014 \\Special guardianship order: is an order appointing one or more individuals to be a child's special guardian (or special guardians) under Section 14A of the Children Act 1989 9.2.2 Priority 2 Catchment area Those living in The Chalfont Community College's catchment area comprising the civil parishes of Chalfont St Peter, Chalfont St Giles, Gerrards Cross, Denham, Stoke Poges, Iver, Iver Heath, Richings Park and parts of Wexham.
 A map of the area is available at the College.
-9.2.3 Priority 3 outside the Area of Prime Responsibility Those living outside The Chalfonts Community College's catchment area.
-In the event of over-subscription, once the admissions criteria have been applied, any further places will be awarded according to the distance between the family's normal homeaddress and the College's nearest entrance gate: closest first.
-The shortest appropriate route will be measured using the Buckinghamshire CountyCouncil's method. https://services.buckscc.gov.uk/school-admissions/transport The Chalfonts Community College - Admissions Policy 2023- 2024 9.3 Entry Requirements Entry requirements for Year 12 (Post 16) are as follows:
+9.2.3 Priority 3 outside the catchment area Those living outside The Chalfonts Community College's catchment area.

+In the event of over-subscription, once the admissions criteria have been applied, any further places will be awarded according to the distance between the family's normal home address and the College's nearest entrance gate: closest first.
+The shortest appropriate route will be measured using the Buckinghamshire Council's method. https://services.buckscc.gov.uk/school-admissions/transport 9.3 Entry Requirements Entry requirements for Year 12 (Post 16) are as follows: